Facepunch/gmod-html/README.md

 - Get the example_host into workable condition.
 It's disabled at the moment
 - Cleanup.
 Everything is quite messy.
 - macOS.
 These builds require quite a few unique things so they're not handled by the CMake scripts at all at the moment.
 It's still technically possible to get the builds working, though.
+- Dynamic loading of the HTML implementation.
+Atm we just use dylib() or LoadLibrary() in each host which is kind of lame.
+It'd be nice to simplify it.